 - 528. Western Power contends that there exists a backlog in preventative maintenance for the transmission and distribution networks arising from budget constraints existing prior to the commencement of the access arrangement for the SWIN on 1 July 2007.
 This results in increased costs for several work programs for the second access arrangement period to expand inspection and maintenance activities to levels consistent with requirements under asset management policies.
 This includes increased inspection activity and increased vegetation management activity.
 222 - 529.
-The Authority has received advice that Western Power's asset management plans reflect typical practice in the electricity transmission industry in Australasia and that increases in expenditure to conduct preventative maintenance in accordance with the asset management plans are justified.223 for the South West Interconnected Network
+The Authority has received advice that Western Power's asset management plans reflect typical practice in the electricity transmission industry in Australasia and that increases in expenditure to conduct preventative maintenance in accordance with the asset management plans are justified.

-217 Revised access arrangement information, pp. 79 - 81, 127.
+&lt;sup>217 Revised access arrangement information, pp. 79 - 81, 127.